-Issues with toenails and toenail problems, major or minor, are not only painful but can be also extremely frustrating to have, especially issues such as blackened toenails, toenail fungus, or even ingrown toenails are involved.
-Toenails are naturally white and slightly translucent, and normal discolourations could occur due to nutritional deficiencies, trauma, injury, infection, or even repetitive use of a dark nail polish.
+Issues with toenails and toenail problems are not only painful but can be extremely frustrating to have, especially issues such as blackened toenails, toenail fungus, etc. Toenails are naturally white and slightly translucent, and normal discolorations could occur due to nutritional deficiencies, trauma, injury, infection, or even repetitive use of a dark nail polish.
 After a good run, have you noticed a black spot under your toenail?
 If yes, then you might suffer from black toenail.

-While the causes could be many, occasionally these take of their own and clear up, however, should they be accompanied by pain, or take an unnecessary time in healing, you should probably visit a doctor.
-As the skin beneath toenail heals it is not uncommon for the toenail to become separated from the nail bed causing your toenail to fall off.
-If your black toenail falls off, it usually takes about four or five months for the toenail to fully grow back.
+While the causes could be many, mostly they take their own time and clear up on their own, but if they are quite painful and take a lot of time in healing then you should probably visit a doctor.
+As the skin beneath toenail heals, it is common for the toenail to get separated from the nail bed causing it to fall off.
+If they fall off, it usually takes about four to five months for the toenail to fully grow back.

 Causes of Black Toenail